 Hello, I’m Trail (AKA Anne).
-I’m a house wife and part-time freelancer with a loving husband and two adorable cats.
+I’m a Web Dev freelancer with a loving husband and two adorable cats.
 Hitch (AKA Sigfried), my husband, is a talented Software Engineer.
 And this is a blog about our adventure.
 I felt that I should make that introduction since if you’re reading this page you might be thinking about living in an RV full-time.

 In general, I started to look at the lifestyle we had originally.
 I thought about how to downsize and how to maintain a minimalist lifestyle.
 Before we even considered traveling in an RV, first looked at tiny homes as a means to simplify life and get out of debt.
-Eventually, I found my way into trailers and RVs.
+Eventually, we found started thinking about trailers and RVs.
 Then one day Hitch surprisingly pointed out, “Why not travel and see national parks if we’re going to live in an RV.”
-It took us about a month of talking and thinking, and suddenly the thought of selling our home buying an Airstream and SUV (or truck) is starting to look very appealing and very do-able.
+It took us about a month of talking and thinking, and suddenly the thought of selling our home buying an Airstream and truck started to look very appealing and very do-able.

-Before all that happens – before we hit the road – we decided there are things we must do before hand.
+Before all that happens – before we hit the road – we decided that there were several “must-do” items:

-1. Reduce the Amount of Stuff We Own
+1. Reduce the Amount of Stuff We Owned

 Did you know that 75% of Americans can’t fit their car in the garage because of too much stuff?
 We have room for a car, but we still have a ton or two of stuff.
-Most of it we collected over a decade or so.
-We have to reduce the amout of items such that it fits into a 25-27 foot trailer.
+Before, most of the junk we owned, we collected over decades.
+We reduced the number of items such that it would fit into a 30-foot trailer.
 This also means not accumulating new and unnecessary items while getting rid of older stuff.
 For the month before we sold our home we had to purge.
 So we looked at nearly every item and asked “Do we need it?
-Do I want it?
-Do I have room for it?”
-If any of those answers is “no”, then I probably shouldn’t buy it.
+Do we want it?
+Do we have room for it?”
+If any answer is “no,” then we would either sell, donate, gift, or dump it.

 3. Find Ways of Making Money While on the Road

 Hitch and I are pretty tech savvy with skills in software engineering, web dev, graphics design and writing.
 This means we can work remotely as need be.
-We’ve been scanning websites like Upwork, Toptal, Elance, Frelancer, Guru, and Freelance Writing Gigs.
+I’ve scanned websites like Up work, Total, Elance, Freelancer, Guru, and Freelance Writing Gigs.
 Today we mostly write and publish.
 Hitch even has a book out: Batman: Arkham Underworld Unofficial Strategy Guide.
 We even did some work-camping, where we worked for the RV park in exchange for the cost of staying there.